 Now, there are three parts to building trust: authority, bounce rate, and domain age.

 Google determines the overall authority of your site by a mix of two kinds of authority you can build:

 - Domain authority, which has to do with how widespread your domain name is.
 Coca-cola.com is very authoritative, for example, because everyone has heard of it.

-You can check your authority here on a scale of 1-100.
+You can use this tool to check your authority on a scale of 1-100.